-Based on the latest IRS statistics, itemized deductions were claimed on almost 31.4 percent of all tax returns filed and represented an estimated 60 percent of the total deductions amount.
-The average for total itemized deductions (after limitation) was $26,054, a 3.3-percent increase from the average of $25,230 for 2011.
+Based on the latest IRS statistics, itemized deductions were claimed on only 29 percent of all tax returns filed but represented an estimated 57 percent of the total deductions.
+The average for total itemized deductions (after limitation) was $26,374, a 3.2-percent increase from the average of $25,568 for 2013.

 The following are preliminary figures released by the IRS (their reports lag behind the current tax year because of the time needed to compile figures).
 These are averages only.
 The IRS cautions taxpayers that they should not base their claimed deductions on these figures.

 Also, note that these averages take into account only those individuals who claimed an itemized deduction for that type of expense.
 Zero deductions are not factored in.
-Thus, the “average” taxpayer with adjusted gross income between $50,000 and $100,000 did not take an “average” medical expense deduction of $7,988, only the “average” taxpayer who itemized did.
+Thus, the “average” taxpayer with adjusted gross income between $50,000 and $100,000 did not take an “average” medical expense deduction of $9,614, only the “average” taxpayer who itemized and claimed a medical expense deduction did.

 |Adjusted Gross Income||Medical Expenses||Taxes||Interest||Charitable Contributions|

 SOURCE: Wolters Kluwer, 2017

 Wolters Kluwer can assist you with stories and provide interviews with subject-matter experts.
 Also, the 2017 Whole Ball of Tax is available in print.
 Please contact:

 Visit the Whole Ball of Tax site often as new releases and other updates will be posted throughout the tax season.